Creating a landing page

 - The DOI displayed as a URL - learn more about our DOI display guidelines

-- A way to access full-text: access to full-text is controlled by the publisher, but the landing page must be accessible to everyone.
+- A way to access the full-text of the content: access to the full-text is still controlled by the publisher, so this access could be via a login or a paywall.
+However, the landing page itself must be accessible to everyone.

 A DOI can resolve to the HTML full-text of the content, and if this page includes the criteria above, a separate landing page is not necessary.
-It is not good practice to link directly to a PDF, as it will start downloading when the DOI is clicked.
+It’s not good practice to link directly to a PDF however, as it will start downloading when the DOI is clicked.
 Many Crossref journal DOIs resolve to an abstract.